Otago Rail Trail

 For those doing multi-day treks, booking ahead for accommodation is essential, and there are companies who will forward your luggage to your desired destination.

-The historic hotels at Ranfurly, Hyde, Omakau and Alexandra are particularly popular.
+The historic hotels at Ranfurly, Omakau and Alexandra are particularly popular.
 For campers, there are several designated campgrounds along the way, with hot showers and power points.
 Other settlements along the Trail, like Kokonga, Tiroiti, Ida Valley and Auripo, however, do not have any facilities.
 Always check your map before setting off, to ensure that where you're headed has the amenities you need.

 Most visitors to the Trail will take with them an official Rail Trail Passport.
 It acts not only as a souvenir of your visit, but contains valuable info, too.
 Each stop along the way has somewhere you can stamp your document, to trace your route (and prove you did it!).
 In addition, the passport contains a full map, and details of where to find hotels, restaurants and shelter sheds, so it's always a good idea to purchase one before you go.